djscheuf/journeymans-blog/source/now/index.md

 ### Good Reading

 I've been blessed to find several good books this year.
 At the moment, I am thoroughly enjoying a re-read of [The Effective Executive](https://www.amazon.com/Effective-Executive-Definitive-Harperbusiness-Essentials/dp/B015YMLYGM/) by Drucker, as I prepare for the next Podcast Season.
 Be sure to [keep an eye out](https://podcasters.spotify.com/pod/show/journeymans-travels) for the trailer in the near future!
 But I'd also recommend taking a look at [Help Them Grow or Watch Them Go](https://www.amazon.com/Help-Them-Grow-Watch-Conversations/dp/1523097507/)!
 The new way of looking at career conversations, and some of the tools discussed have been great!

-## Happening Soon

-### Retiring the Comment System
-A while back, I ran a series on how I went about selecting a comment system.
-I still stand by the process I used, but I am finding that the comment system sees far less use than I had hoped.
-And being the financier, far less use that I am wish to purchase at its current price.
-So in the near future, likely by the end of September, I will be removing the Hyvor Talks comment system from a Journeyman's Travels.
-I have not yet decided what I'll be replacing it with, but I would be open to suggestions.
-If you have an opinion, or an option you think I should consider, tag me at [daniel at scheufler dot io](mailto:daniel@scheufler.io).